microsoft/FluidFramework/packages/tools/devtools/devtools/README.md

 ## Related Tooling

-This library is designed to work alongside our Chromium browser extension.
+This library is designed to work alongside our [Chromium browser extension][browser-extension].

-TODO: link to code on github once package names have been finalized.
-TODO: link to the various browsers' webstore pages for our extension once it has been publiched.
+It is available in the [Edge][edge-store-extension] and [Chrome][chrome-store-extension] extension stores.

 ## Working in the package